Kkihamin/ENCE_3501_Projects/Lab_1/README.md

 Figure 15: Layout of the DAC

-The Width and length were determined by R = ρ/t * L/W = Rsquare * L/W
+The Width and length were determined by R = ρ/t * L/W = Rsquare * L/W. The width and length were determined through calculations but I don't quite remember what formula was used to get the width of 15 and the length of 175.44.
 ## Verification and Analysis of ElectricVLSI
 The two Figures below shows the LVS and NCC analysis that shows there are no errors in the schematics and layouts.
 <img width="849" alt="error analysis" src="https://github.com/Kkihamin/ENCE_3501_Projects/assets/129350322/b56ae958-db7b-4390-8ff1-6fccf2a53c0f">